-It was noted by the working group that these legislation and accounting standards define group in reference to ownership and control.
-However it also noted by the working group that corporate group is defined in these legislation and standards in a specific context, which may not always be applicable in the context of insolvency of group companies.
+It was noted by the working group that these legislation and accounting standards define the group in reference to ownership and control.
+However, it also noted by the working group that corporate group is defined in this legislation and standards in a specific context, which may not always be applicable in the context of insolvency of group companies.

 International frame dealing with the insolvency of companies in a corporate group also define ‘Corporate Group’